fswzb/MT/README.md

 # MT
 machine transaction exercise
-this project is used to track the history of my wokr in uqer
+this project is used to track the history of my work in uqer